Space Race: Both programs recover

 During the summer of 1968, the Apollo program hit another snag: the first pilot-rated Lunar Module (LM) was not ready for orbital tests in time for a December 1968 launch.
 NASA planners overcame this challenge by changing the mission flight order, delaying the first LM flight until March 1969, and sending Apollo 8 into lunar orbit without the LM in December.
-This mission was in part motivated by intelligence rumors the Soviet Union might be ready for a piloted Zond flight during late 1968.
+This mission was in part motivated by intelligence rumors the Soviet Union might be ready for a piloted Zond flight in late 1968.
 In September 1968, Zond 5 made a circumlunar flight with tortoises on board and returned safely to Earth, accomplishing the first successful water landing of the Soviet space program in the Indian Ocean.
 It also scared NASA planners, as it took them several days to figure out that it was only an automated flight, not piloted, because voice recordings were transmitted from the craft en route to the Moon.
 On November 10, 1968, another automated test flight, Zond 6, was launched.
 It encountered difficulties in Earth reentry, and depressurized and deployed its parachute too early, causing it to crash-land only 16 km from where it had been launched six days earlier.
 It turned out there was no chance of a piloted Soviet circumlunar flight during 1968, due to the unreliability of the Zonds.

 On December 21, 1968, Frank Borman, James Lovell, and William Anders became the first humans to ride the Saturn V rocket into space, on Apollo 8.
 They also became the first to leave low-Earth orbit and go to another celestial body, entering lunar orbit on December 24.
 They made ten orbits in twenty hours, and transmitted one of the most watched TV broadcasts in history, with their Christmas Eve program from lunar orbit, which concluded with a reading from the biblical Book of Genesis.
 Two and a half hours after the broadcast, they fired their engine to perform the first trans-Earth injection to leave lunar orbit and return to the Earth.
 Apollo 8 safely landed in the Pacific Ocean on December 27, in NASA's first dawn splashdown and recovery.

 The American Lunar Module was finally ready for a successful piloted test flight in low Earth orbit on Apollo 9 in March 1969.
 The next mission, Apollo 10, conducted a "dress rehearsal" for the first landing in May 1969, flying the LM in lunar orbit as close as 47400 ft above the surface, the point where the powered descent to the surface would begin.
 With the LM proven to work well, the next step was to attempt the landing.